-If you’re not sure what to get, ask a friend who’s a beer geek, grab an employee in the wine/spirits aisle at Meijer, or check out the awesome resource Meijer.com/BeerFrontier for advice on the top craft beers.
+If you’re not sure what to get, ask a friend who’s a beer geek or grab an employee in the spirits aisle for advice on the top craft beers.
 Either source will be able to help you pick a broad spectrum of lagers and ales for your craft beer party.

 A good rule of thumb is to choose three to six flavor categories and then pick one craft beer from each:

 CRISP: Clean, light, and refreshing — like a Pilsner.

 HOP: Bitter, herbal, and intense — like an India Pale Ale (IPA).

 FRUIT & SPICE: Bold fruit or spice flavors — like a Hefeweizen or Wheat Ale.

 TART & FUNKY: Rustic, earthy, and winey — like a Red Ale.